rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 The goal of [Dotrix] is to become a 3D engine for the new RPG project.
 The engine is free and open source, delivering a set of common high-level features like skeletal animation, skybox, terrain, camera controlling, input mapping and many others.
-It is built on top of the [wgpu](https://github.com/gfx-rs/wgpu-rs/) with an ECS core which is a part of the engine.
+It is built on top of the [wgpu] with an ECS core which is a part of the engine.

 Currently supported features:

-- Linear ECS with systems as simple functions, that can have optional context
+- Linear ECS with systems as simple functions, that can have optional context.
-- Import of textures from PNG files
+- Import of textures from PNG files.
-- Import of multiple assets from GLTF files (textures, meshes, skins and animations)
+- Import of multiple assets from GLTF files (textures, meshes, skins and animations).
-- FPS and delta time counters
+- FPS and delta time counters.
-- Rendering of meshes and simple scenes with light and camera controls
+- Rendering of meshes and simple scenes with light and camera controls.
-- Rendering of skeletal animations
+- Rendering of skeletal animations.
-- 3 showcase demo applications
+- 3 showcase demo applications.

 Next in sprint:

-- Input management and mapping
+- Input management and mapping;
-- Full camera control with mouse
+- Full camera control with mouse;
-- Skybox renderer
+- Skybox renderer.

 [Dotrix]: https://github.com/lowenware/dotrix
 [Developer's Twitter]: https://twitter.com/lowenware